 Automating your setup with the right environmental controls also helps you fine-tune your garden’s climate with incredible precision.
 You can set specific triggers, like telling your exhaust fan to kick on only when the temperature rises above 78°F. This level of control is difficult to achieve manually and makes a huge difference in your final results.

-How Controllers Work with Your Grow Tent
+How a Controller Works Inside Your Grow Tent

 So, how does it all work?
 Most controllers connect to your equipment using simple, low-voltage cables, often the same kind you’d find on an old landline phone (RJ11/12).
 This connection allows the controller to send signals to your devices.
 You can program it to dim your LED grow lights to simulate a natural sunrise and sunset, set precise on/off schedules, or adjust fan speeds based on real-time sensor readings.